Over-the-Counter Meds Have Risks Too

 “The significance of this article is that it points out the possible complications of taking over-the-counter medications without knowing the exact dosages or side effects,” says Terry L. Moore, MD, director of the division of rheumatology and pediatric rheumatology at Saint Louis University Medical Center.
 Dr. Moore was not involved with the study.

 So, what does that mean for consumers?
-Tell your doctor about all medications you take, including over-the-counter drugs, plus when and how often you take them.
+Know all you can about the medications you are taking.
+When purchasing an OTC product, read the label for ingredients.
+You should also tell your doctor about all medications you take, including over-the-counter drugs, plus when and how often you take them.

-Dr. Moore agrees.
-“The take home for patients is, they should know the medication and the dosage they are taking, and in most cases not exceed 1 to 2 grams [1,000 mg to 2,000 mg] of acetaminophen a day, and lower doses NSAIDs if possible,” he says.
-“All pain and anti-inflammatory medications should be followed with blood work every four months to insure [there’s] no development of toxicity.”
+“The take home for patients is, they should know the medication and the dosage they are taking, and in most cases not exceed 1 to 2 grams [1,000 mg to 2,000 mg] of acetaminophen a day, and lower doses NSAIDs if possible,” Dr. Moore says.
+“All pain and anti-inflammatory medications should be followed with blood work every four months to ensure [there’s] no development of toxicity.”